F88/promidas/lib/store/docs/DESIGN.md

 number of items and reaches about 16.5 MB (≈20 MB including metadata) for 10,000 items.

-The in-memory `PrototypeMapStore` used in this repository:
+The in-memory `PrototypeInMemoryStore` used in this repository:

 - Keeps a single canonical snapshot of `NormalizedPrototype` objects.
 - Enforces a hard payload guard of 30 MiB using an approximate